PIPetkova19/Tic-Tac-Toe-Game/README.md

-# Please follow next seps on order to be able to run Tic-Tac-Toe-Game and have fun
+# Please follow next steps on order to be able to run Tic-Tac-Toe-Game and have fun